rambly/ZeldaClassic-zscript-docs/2.53.2/docs/game.md

 Sets a particular placed combo's type from anywhere in the game world, based on map (**NOT** DMap), screen number, and position. `position` is considered an index, treated the same way as in `Screen->ComboT[]`, with a legal range of 0 to 175.

+!!! caution
-Note that you are grabbing an actual combo attribute as referenced by the combo on screen you're referring to, which means that setting this attribute will affect ALL references to this combo throughout the quest.
+	This command sets an actual combo attribute as referenced by the combo on screen you're referring to, which means that setting this attribute will affect **ALL** references to this combo throughout the quest.

 <!-- **Example** -->
+!!! error "TODO"
 	(TODO) !

 ---

 ### Game->GetComboInherentFlag()